Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: Results

-In Fig.~\ref{fig:cl} we compare auto- and cross-power spectra for spectroscopic and photometric samples at mean redshift $\bar{z}=1.4$.
-Here the cross-power spectra is computed as a function of the transverse comoving separation as described in the previous section.
+In Fig.~\ref{fig:cl} we compare the auto- and cross-power spectra for spectroscopic and photometric samples at mean redshift $\bar{z}=1.4$.
+Here the cross-power spectra are computed as a function of the transverse comoving separation as described in the previous section.
 Here, we consider the redshift bin around $z=1.4$, $z=[z-\Delta z/2,z+\Delta z/2]$ with widths $\Delta z=0.365$ and 1.05, which correspond to the radial distance widths of $\Delta r=0.5$ and $1.5$~{\rm Mpc}$/h$, respectively.
-We assumed that we can select objects in the redshift bin, based on the spectroscopic redshift or photo-$z$'s.
 To model the photo-$z$ errors, we use the parametrization given in \citet{Maetal:06} as

 and consider the two cases of $\lambda_z=0.05$ and $0.3$.
-The BAO feature is smeared for the angular auto-power spectra of photometric samples, while the BAO feature persists in the projected auto- or cross-power spectra using the spectroscopic sample (see also below).
+The BAO feature is smeared in the angular auto-power spectra of photometric samples, while the BAO feature persists in the projected auto- or cross-power spectra using the spectroscopic sample (see also below).
 Comparing the solid and dashed curves shows that the larger photo-$z$ errors cause a more significant dilution of the power spectrum amplitudes, thereby smearing the BAO oscillatory feature.
 The figure also shows the shot noise levels.
-For ongoing or upcoming imaging surveys, we typically have more than $10^4 {\rm deg}^{-2}$ galaxies (see Fig.~\ref{fig:dndz_qso}), and thus the power spectrum measurement has a sufficient signal to noise ratio.
+For ongoing or upcoming imaging surveys, we typically have more than $10^4 {\rm deg}^{-2}$ galaxies (see Fig.~\ref{fig:dndz_qso}), and thus the power spectrum measurement has a sufficient ${\rm S/N}$ ratio.
 However, the photo-$z$ errors dilute the spectrum amplitude and smear the BAO feature, suggesting that it would be difficult to use the angular auto-power spectrum of the photometric galaxies for an unbiased BAO geometrical test, as we will discuss below.
-While the projected cross-power spectra shown in the figure also have a more diluted amplitude with increasing photo-$z$ uncertainties (see Eq.~\ref{eq:ck_approx}), we can still use the unsmeared BAO feature for estimating the angular diameter distance.
+While the projected cross-power spectra shown in the figure also have a more diluted amplitude as photo-$z$ uncertainties increase (see equation \ref{eq:ck_approx}), we can still use the unsmeared BAO feature for estimating the angular diameter distance.

+To be comprehensive, we also show the expected cross-correlation function in configuration space, $w(R)$, instead of the power spectrum in Fig.~\ref{fig:wR}.
+As in the power spectrum, the overall shape and the BAO feature are preserved in the $R$-average case, whereas the BAO peak is significant smeared in the angle-average.